StockNews.com Begins Coverage on Citizens (NASDAQ:CIZN)

-StockNews.com initiated coverage on shares of Citizens (NASDAQ:CIZN – Free Report) in a report published on Friday.
+StockNews.com initiated coverage on shares of Citizens (NASDAQ:CIZN – Free Report) in a report released on Saturday morning.
 The brokerage issued a sell rating on the bank’s stock.

-Citizens (NASDAQ:CIZN – Get Free Report) last posted its quarterly earnings results on Thursday, April 18th.
-The bank reported $0.51 earnings per share for the quarter.
-The firm had revenue of $13.63 million for the quarter.
-Citizens had a net margin of 5.28% and a return on equity of 9.16%.
+Citizens (NASDAQ:CIZN – Get Free Report) last issued its quarterly earnings data on Thursday, April 18th.
+The bank reported $0.51 earnings per share (EPS) for the quarter.
+The business had revenue of $13.63 million for the quarter.
+Citizens had a return on equity of 9.16% and a net margin of 5.28%.

 Citizens Announces Dividend

 An institutional investor recently bought a new position in Citizens stock.
-Commonwealth Equity Services LLC purchased a new stake in shares of Citizens Holding (NASDAQ:CIZN – Free Report) during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund purchased 15,999 shares of the bank’s stock, valued at approximately $168,000.
-Commonwealth Equity Services LLC owned about 0.29% of Citizens at the end of the most recent quarter.
+Commonwealth Equity Services LLC acquired a new position in Citizens Holding (NASDAQ:CIZN – Free Report) during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor acquired 15,999 shares of the bank’s stock, valued at approximately $168,000.
+Commonwealth Equity Services LLC owned 0.29% of Citizens at the end of the most recent reporting period.
 Institutional investors and hedge funds own 9.74% of the company’s stock.

 Citizens Company Profile